Historic Bipartisan Momentum Continues for Updating SSI’s Antiquated Asset Limits

 Who supports updating SSI’s asset limits?

 Updating SSI’s asset limits has the support of economic policy experts across the political spectrum, as well as disability advocates, advocates for older adults, antipoverty advocates, social service providers, faith groups, corporate leaders, and a broad array of stakeholders.
-The CEOs of eight of the nation’s largest banks voiced their support for updating SSI’s asset limits in a recent hearing convened by the Senate Banking Committee.
-And it’s supported by more than 7 in 10 Americans, with widespread support across party lines.
+The CEOs of eight of the nation’s largest banks voiced their support for updating SSI’s asset limits in hearings convened by the Senate Banking Committee.
+And it’s supported by 71 percent of Americans, with widespread support across party lines.

 - Policymakers Should Update SSI’s Harsh Asset Limits (CBPP):